jurteam/mvp-smart-contract/JUR Protocol Specification.md

 The JUR token will be used:

-  - as the currency in which escrow is denominated in a Jury Agreement Contract.
+  - as the currency in which escrow is denominated in a Jur Agreement Contract.

-  - to provide utility to resolve disputes, should they arise, in any Jury Agreement Contracts.
+  - to provide utility to resolve disputes, should they arise, in any Jur Agreement Contracts.

 ## Use Case